Cilvyahg/FED_wtrack/async/async.md

 # Javascript is single threaded

-which means it can only do one thing at a time.
+which means it can only do one thing at a time. js can run one line of code at one time.

+browser comes with web API's. we can see these as browser functions.

 The browser does the work. js is not the same as the browser. js is a language. browser is like firefox and etc. browser is capable of doing things that js can't.
-The browser takes over and reminds js when it's time to do certain things
+The browser takes over and reminds js when it's time to do certain things. this happens with doing 'request' , settime out and etc.

 so for example with setTimeOut(function, time) --> js is not settting A TIMER or keeping TRACK of how MANY SECONDS have gone by. javascript is not sending a request to the API, it's the browser that is doing it. it's given to the browser.